arg7/Ma/Beyond dialectics.md

 ## **5. Conclusion: Beyond One-Dimensional Thinking**

 Greek philosophy gave us logic, but it deprived us of topology.
 It insisted that the world could be understood by decomposing it into opposites.
-But life does not decompose—it **unfolds**, intertwines, and resonates.
+But life does not decompose—it **infolds**, intertwines, and resonates.

 Liberalism and Marxism are attempts to bring order to a distorted map.
 They toil on the same flat plane that Plato and Aristotle drew, and are therefore doomed to mutual refutation, but never to transcendence.